Drakokorian/CLI_Wrapper/README.md

 directory.
 A default limit of one is used if no configuration exists.
 Sessions receive unique UUIDs and can be terminated programmatically.

+## Model Switch Alerts

+The Wails backend tracks the last-used model.
+When a new prompt specifies a different model, the backend emits a `model:switched` event via the Wails event bus and logs the change in JSON Lines format.
+Log files automatically rotate after reaching 20 MB.